 The Company enters into various contractual obligations in the course of conducting its operations.
-At March 31, 2022, these obligations include:
+At June 30, 2022, these obligations include:

-• Loan agreements - The revolving portion of the Company's Senior Credit Facility has a maturity date of

-May 30, 2022 and, if not extended, any outstanding balances would become repayable on November 30, 2022.
-The Company's Senior Term Facility has a maturity date of November 30, 2022 with mandatory repayments as follows: (i) \$6 million by May 31, 2022; (ii) \$7 million by August 31, 2022; and (iii) \$7 million by November 30, 2022.
-The Company also has entered into a term loan with the BDC for a non-revolving \$25 million, second lien, four year term facility (the "BDC Term Facility").
-The BDC Term Facility has a maturity date of October 30, 2024.
-Refer to the 'Liquidity and Capital Resources' section for more information.

-• Firm service transportation commitments - The Company has entered into firm service transportation agreements.
-Fees related to transportation periods subsequent to March 31, 2022 were not recognized as a liability at March 31, 2022.
+- Loan agreements The revolving portion of the Company's Senior Credit Facility had a maturity date of July 29, 2022 and, if not extended, any outstanding balances would have become repayable on November 30, 2022.
+On July 26, 2022 the maturity date of the revolving portion of the Senior Credit Facility was extended to November 30, 2022.
+The Company's Senior Term Facility had a maturity date of November 30, 2022 with mandatory repayments as follows: (i) \$6 million by May 31, 2022; (ii) \$7 million by August 31, 2022; and (iii) \$7 million by November 30, 2022.
+The Company also had entered into a term loan with the BDC for a non-revolving \$25 million, second lien, four year term facility (the "BDC Term Facility").
+The BDC Term Facility had a maturity date of October 30, 2024 and was paid out in full on August 10, 2022.
+The Senior Credit Facility and BDC Term Facility were replaced by a \$110 million Credit Facility on August 10, 2022.
+Refer to the 'Liquidity and Capital Resources' section for more information. - Firm service transportation commitments The Company has entered into firm service transportation agreements.
+Fees related to transportation periods subsequent to June 30, 2022 were not recognized as a liability at June 30, 2022.